 MLA style - typically used in the Humanities (e.g., English)

 APA style - used for Social Sciences (e.g., Psychology, Sociology)

 Chicago style - used in History; also, a version of Chicago style, Turabian, is often used in Calvin Religion and Seminary courses

-MLA, APA, and Chicago styles are the three most common documentation styles required by Calvin professors.
-The rules and guidance for these styles are provided the manuals listed below.
-They can be found in print in the library's Reference Collection and also at the Research Assistance Desk).
+MLA, APA, and Chicago (or Turabian) styles are the most common documentation styles required by Calvin professors.
+The rules and guidance for these styles are provided the manuals listed below, which can be found on the 2nd floor (in Print Reference and at the Research Assistance Desk).
 Also linked are online guides or help from the manuals' style editors.

-Note that a number of online tools and resources may offer citation help, but they are not always correct nor cover every situation.
+Note that a number of online citation generators now exist on the web, but they are not always correct nor cover every situation.
 The style manuals are considered the authorities for citation and formatting rules.